 This post might take you a little over 5 minutes to read.
-But it will be time well spent, because, by the end, you will know how to write a risk assessment.
-How to speed up the process.
-And, some free tools you can use to get started.
+But it will be time well spent because, by the end, you will know:

 So before we start writing, let's quickly cover the first 3 steps to risk assessment.
 If you are unfamiliar with risk assessment and want a more detailed look, check out the 5 steps to risk assessment.

-You should first identify the hazards, to do this, you need to look at how the activity is carried out, the tools used, the work procedure, the environment.
+To identify hazards, look at how the activity is carried out, the tools used, the work procedure, and the environment.
 Familiarise yourself with the work and how it is completed.
 Are instructions and method statements being followed?
 Are shortcuts being taken?
 If so, why?

 Those carrying out the activity (if you are not directly involved in the task) will be able to provide valuable information on the work and any challenges or problems encountered.